RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: Experiments

 \subsection{Quantitative Comparison}

-Table~\ref{tab:quantitative} compares the impact of background-focused (BG-focused) and raindrop-focused (RD-focused) captures on 3DGS performance using VGGT~\cite{wang2025vggt}.
+Table~\ref{tab:quan-baseline} compares the impact of background-focused (BG-focused) and raindrop-focused (RD-focused) captures on 3DGS performance using VGGT~\cite{wang2025vggt}.
 For the original 3DGS method, raindrop-focused images exhibit a 4 dB drop compared to background-focused images, due to background blur and light refraction.
 VGGT processes all scenes but generates a point cloud with 0 points for raindrop-focused images, for which we use a randomly initialized point cloud.

-Table \ref{tab:auc30-vggt-colmap} and Table \ref{tab:quan-colmap-vggt} compares the performance of VGGT~\cite{wang2025vggt} and COLMAP~\cite{schonberger2016colmap}.
+Table \ref{tab:auc30-vggt-colmap} and Table \ref{COLMAPVGGT} compares the performance of VGGT~\cite{wang2025vggt} and COLMAP~\cite{schonberger2016colmap}.
 For camera pose estimation, we use VGGT and COLMAP to estimate poses on the ground-truth images and compare these estimates with the poses obtained from the corresponding images.
 VGGT yields more accurate camera pose estimates; both methods accurately recover poses for background-focused images but exhibit substantial performance degradation on raindrop-focused images.
 In terms of point cloud initialization, VGGT outperforms COLMAP for background point clouds, yet it fails to initialize the raindrop-focused dataset.
-However, when COLMAP successfully produces camera poses and an initialized point cloud, the original 3DGS method achieves the best performance with Uformer~\cite{wang2022uformer}.